Introduction to Smaller Church Monuments

 Typical church monuments, 16th-19th Centuries.

-For anyone who likes looking at sculpture, once familiar with the Victorian and Edwardian statues, and having visited the main museums, the next steps need to be into the churches to see the monuments, which take us much further back in time.
+For anyone who likes seeing sculpture, once familiar with the Victorian and Edwardian statues, and having visited the museums, the next steps need to be into the churches to see the monuments, taking us much further back in time and a different type of sculpture.
 It is hard to exaggerate the quantity, quality and interest of church monuments, and their significance in British sculpture.
 On the Continent, by and large monuments were excluded from the churches far earlier than in Britain, and there seems to have been some happy natural tendency of the Anglican church in particular towards having a variety of monuments on the walls.
-And unlike the museums which are generally found in the larger towns, and the civic statues which also congregate there, churches are everywhere, and the most remote and rural parish church is as likely as not to have some sculptured monuments.
+And unlike the museums which are generally found in larger towns, and the civic statues which also congregate there, churches are everywhere, and the most remote and rural parish church is as likely as not to have some sculptured monuments.

 This page is primarily concerned with the smaller and more frequently found wall monuments from the 17th Century onwards, rather than the grand and ancient tombs of the great cathedrals.
 Further down this page are a goodly number of examples of these smaller wall monuments - around 50 in all.
 But let us start from the beginning.

-Anything pre-Norman is extremely rare outside the museums – the occasional Roman carving dug up (and lots of Roman tile in the structures of certain churches), the odd carved panel or fragmentary cross surviving from a Saxon church replaced by the Normans in the first few decades after 1066.
-Norman carving per se is widely if sparsely distributed, particularly around the doorways outside, and on capitals of pillars inside the churches, and such carving becomes increasingly frequent as we move to early mediaeval times.
-But the earliest tombs with sculpture are vanishingly rare outside the Cathedrals, and even there are generally outnumbered by the standing statues of saints.
+Anything pre-Norman is extremely rare outside the museums - the occasional Roman carving dug up (and lots of Roman tile in the structures of certain churches), maybe the odd carved panel or fragmentary cross surviving from a Saxon church replaced by the Normans in the first few decades after 1066.
+Norman carving is widely if sparsely distributed, particularly around the doorways outside, and on capitals of pillars inside the churches, and lots of Norman fonts outlive the churches around them, but are less frequently carved.
+And surviving architectural carving becomes increasingly frequent as we move to early mediaeval times.
+But the earliest tombs with sculpture are vanishingly rare outside the Cathedrals.

 The church monument starts as a stone lid to a coffin, set into the floor of the church, which from very early times had incised lettering, and perhaps a crucifix or coat of arms.
 Early figure carvings are typically crudely cut, lying full length (recumbent), sometimes carved out of extremely hard stone, with a rounded head with the features lightly cut in rather than with the proper contours of a face with protruding nose and chin and so forth.
 The pose of the lying figure is usually rigid.
 The clothing or drapes are simple, without complicated folding, and there is no gravity – the lines of the drapery run horizontally along the lying figure as if a standing statue had been knocked over.

-The coffin lid itself, by now the base to the figure, had generally become a complete representation of a coffin in stone, thus a great plinth of box shape with carving on the sides.
+Later, the coffin lid itself, by now the base under the figure, had generally become a complete representation of a coffin in stone, thus a great plinth of box shape with carving on the sides, which is called an altar tomb if inside the Church, or a chest tomb or tomb chest if outside.
 (Here we say goodbye to the coffin lid, for this website does not concern itself with the floor slabs which continued into later centuries).
-If the coffin or chest tomb bearing the sculpted figure was set against a wall, there was opportunity for architectural features such as an arch above, as if of a small shrine, perhaps an entablature if of later date, and decoration such as heraldic shields could be placed above or behind, or brasses, or little cherubic heads perhaps.
-A variety of powerful nobles, knights and clerics are found – rare but not unknown in the less grand churches, and with a few much celebrated, such as the figures in Temple Church, London.
+If the coffin or chest tomb bearing the sculpted figure was set against a wall, there was opportunity for architectural features such as an arch above, as if of a small shrine, perhaps an entablature if of later date, and decoration such as heraldic shields could be placed above or behind (picture below right), or brasses, or little cherubic heads perhaps.
+A variety of powerful nobles, knights and clerics are found - rarer in the less grand churches, and with a few much celebrated, such as the figures in Temple Church, London (picture above left).

-As fashions changed, sometimes a sculpture of a decaying mummified corpse would be placed underneath the recumbent figure, as memento mori.
+As fashions changed, sometimes a sculpture of a decaying mummified corpse would be placed underneath the recumbent figure, as a memento mori or reminder of death to the viewer.
 Gradually over time, the recumbent figures grew more delicate in carving, and ornate in their clothing, the effigies sat up or rolled over on their sides to depict living rather than deceased or at least sleeping figures.
 But the church monuments described on this page took off from the middle of the 16th Century.
-Firstly, wall panel monuments or plaques became fashionable.
+Firstly, wall panel monuments or plaques became fashionable (picture above left, click to enlarge).
 Secondly, these could be smaller and so less expensive and thus more people could afford them.
-And thirdly, there was an increasingly large pool of well off merchants, minor nobility and others who aspired to such monuments.
+And thirdly, there was an increasingly large pool of well off merchants, minor nobility and others who aspired to such monuments - the age of the wall monument had arrived.

-The middle of the 16th Century takes us from the end of the Tudor period, with Henry VIII dying in 1547, through to the Elizabethan period, with her long reign ending in 1603.
+The middle of the 16th Century takes us from the end of the Tudor period, with Henry VIII reigning until 1547, through to the Elizabethan period, with her long reign ending in 1603.
 Quite characteristic of this period are heavy wall monuments with a central panel and a wide border with relief carving.
-This is often in the form of what is known as strapwork – with an upper flat layer of stone cut away into straps and squares with cut out circles, scrolls and other devices above a lower layer of the same stone.
+This is often in the form of what is known as strapwork - with an upper flat layer of stone cut away into straps and squares with cut out circles, scrolls and other devices above a lower layer of the same stone.
 Small inset panels or protruding bosses of different colours, borders, heraldic designs and some painting and gilding are characteristic of these monuments.
-They are often highly colourful, with a variety of coloured alabasters and marbles in orange-and-cream, red with whte streaks, glossy black, serpentinite or other green marble, and various marbles with instead of a coloured streaks, a ‘broken lump’ appearance, known as brecciated marbles.
-The sculptor-masons of the time had a good eye for design, and the rather solid pieces of carving, without fine detail, fit well to materials where the different colours would make small detail difficult to appreciate, and are scaled well to the larger tombs.
-Often the best carving is on the shield at arms, which often consists of the heraldic shield of thedeceased, surmounted by a knight’s helm with much by way of falling feathers or plumage, all in a circular frame with loops and scrolls on the outer rim.
+They are often highly colourful, with a variety of alabasters and marbles in orange-and-cream, red with whte streaks, glossy black, serpentinite or other green marble, and various marbles with instead of a coloured streak, a 'broken lump' appearance, known as brecciated marbles.
+The sculptor-masons of the time had a good eye for design, and the rather solid pieces of carving, often without fine detail, fit well to materials where the different colours would make small detail difficult to appreciate, and are scaled well to the larger tombs.
+Often the best carving is on the shield at arms, which often consists of the heraldic shield of the deceased, surmounted by a knight's helm with much by way of falling feathers or plumage (the 'mantling' our heraldic friends would say), all in a circular frame with loops and scrolls on the outer rim.

-From about the 1580s, a type of wall monument with figures became widespread, often loosely referred to as ‘Tudor monuments’ or, more reasonably, Elizabethan, or sometimes as ‘kneeler monuments’.
-They typically show a husband and wife, both kneeling on cushions, facing each other across a small prayer desk.
+From about the 1580s, a type of wall monument with figures became widespread, often loosely referred to as 'Tudor monuments' or, more reasonably, Elizabethan, or sometimes as 'kneeler monuments', which is the term I mostly use on this website.
+These monuments typically show a husband and wife, both kneeling on cushions, facing each other across a small prayer desk.
 They are generally under round-headed arches.
-Their children are usually ranked behind them – boys behind the husband, girls behind the wife, or underneath them in a separate panel, and are always much smaller than the parents.
+Their children are usually ranked behind them - boys behind the husband, girls behind the wife, or underneath them in a separate panel, and are usually much smaller than the parents.
 Often they are painted, or in coloured alabaster with some highlights painted and gilded.
 Such kneeler monuments are among the most familiar of earlier church monuments, and are widespread through to the 1630s, then petering out.
 More on kneeler monuments on this page.

 Turn of the 17th Century - Kneeler monuments.